-Flu Pandemic: The Role of the Nurse
+Avian Flu Pandemic: The Role of the Nurse

-Fear of the flu pandemic
+Fear of the Avian Flu

-looms!
+pandemic looms!
 Everyone is worried about what will happen when it strikes.

 Experts suspect that 3 out of 10 people will have the symptoms.
 50% of those with the symptoms will be hospitalized.
-People within the ages of 18-35 are most susceptible to the Avian Flu now circulating in Southeast Asia.
+People within the ages of 18-35 are most susceptible to the Avian Flu.

-Whether or not the pandemic happens isn't the most important thing, being prepared in case it happens should be the focus of all people, according to Nebraska's chief nurse working on pandemic planning!
+Whether or not the pandemic happens isn't the most impor-

+tant thing, being prepared in case it happens should be the focus of all people, according to Nebraska's chief nurse in charge of the pandemic!

-David Lawton, RN, PhD, Health Surveillance Section Administrator for the Nebraska Health and Human Services System, is in charge of coordinating public health efforts in the event of a pandemic.
+David Lawton, RN, PhD Health Surveillance Section Administrator for the Nebraska Department of Health and Human Services, is in charge of coordinating the healthcare efforts in the event of a pandemic.